In the Vineyard

 This aging phase is really exciting.
 The challenge is to determine the best blend according to the quality and overall balance of the vintage.
 We organize the first tastings with our team of oenologists, to create a style that will determine the personality and profile of each of our wines.

 In our barrel cellar, the structure, the power and the complexity of the wines will increase during the aging period.
 In the first months, the wine experience very slow gaseous exchanges with the atmosphere.

 Then, the wines will gain texture and the natural tannins work at their own speed to highlight all the characteristics of our terroir.

 After a period of 9 to 15 months depending on the vintage, the wine has lost the vigour of its youthful prime, to become smooth and silky.
 It is now ready for bottling.

 All the batches are gathered to have a batch of uniform wine.

 This last step is crucial: the bottling process is the culmination of many hours of work done from the vineyard to the cellar, and requires a lot of precision.
 We select high quality bottles and corks that are subject to strict control to avoid the presence of the trichloroanisole bacteria (TCA) responsible for a defect in wine, generally called “cork taste”.

-The labelling of the bottles will be done only before shipping the orders and the, so that the presentation is perfect.
+The labelling of the bottles will be done right before shipping the orders to guarantee that the label is in mint condition for our customers.

 At Vignobles Poitevin, we are very lucky in that we love what we do, and hope this is communicated through our wines.